 These days, Trevor’s business appears to mostly consist of representing conspiracy theorists, including our good friend Robert David Steele:

-One of Q’s hallmarks was only making vague, sweeping, predictions, like “No Name will be back in the headlines”.
-Then a month later when John McCain dies, followers can say “See!
+Alright, we still need to connect this crew to Q though.
+Which can be tricky, because one of Q’s hallmarks was only making vague, sweeping, predictions, like “No Name will be back in the headlines”.
+Then a month later when John McCain dies, followers can retroactively claim “See!
 Q told us!”.
-The believers think that the drops are deliberately cryptic to stop the Deep State from getting to them, and the Q Watchers can confidently claim that Q is just a charlatan.
+The believers think that the drops are deliberately cryptic to maintain plausible deniability and stop the Deep State from getting to them, and the Q Watchers can confidently claim that Q is just a charlatan.
 It’s a tidy little arrangement which worked perfectly well over almost all of the 5,000 drops.

 But in drop 3110, they appear to overplay their hand.
 They call out Twitter CEO Jack Dorsey, invite him to play a game, and say the STRIKE will be FAST.
-The very next day, on behalf of Devin Nunes, our mate Steven Biss files a $250 million lawsuit against Twitter.
+The very next day, our mate Steven Biss, on behalf of Flynn’s mate Devin Nunes, files a $250 million lawsuit against Twitter.

 It’s a little vague, but not vague enough.
 They slipped up.
 It’s like when Dennis Hopper calls Sandra Bullock a “Wildcat” in Speed.
 It reveals that whoever wrote that drop knew about the law suit.
 Which tells us they were in communication with Biss / Nunes, or the people in that circle.
 Which is completely consistent with everything else we know.

-Thomas also apparently knows Erik Prince, who’s family was invested in a company called “Neuro Core”, which uses “entraining brainwave” technology, to do things like implanting subliminal messages in video, as discussed in the email on the left below.
-Which might sound ridiculous, but you’ll have to take that up with them I’m afraid.
-And on the right, we see some discussion of using another type of technology that creates “immersive experiences”.
+Thomas also knows (or claims to know) Erik Prince.
+In the email on the left below, we see discussion of a company the Prince family are invested in called “Neuro Core”, which uses “entraining brainwave” technology, to do things like implant subliminal messages in video.
+Which might sound like ridiculously dystopian sci-fi, but you’ll have to take that up with them I’m afraid.
+And on the right, we see some discussion of using another type of virtual reality puzzle technology that uses the natural entropy of the internet to create “immersive experiences”.

-This becomes somewhat chilling when we look at what appear to be the mind-fucking videos that proliferated around Q, and even featured at Trump rallies.
-Combined with the cult-like recruitment strategies we also see in action, it amounts to a formidable force.
+This all becomes particularly chilling when we look at the mind-fucking videos that proliferated around the Quniverse, and even featured at Trump rallies.
+Combined with the cult-like recruitment strategies we also see in action, it amounts to a formidable manipulation force.

-Now we’ll move on to one of his other partners in Shadowbox, a guy called Defango (AKA Manuel Chavez III), who has loudly and repeatedly tried to take credit for having the creative inspiration for “Q”.
+Now we come to one of Thomas’s other partners in Shadowbox, a guy called Manuel Chavez III, AKA Defango, who has loudly and repeatedly tried to take credit for having the creative inspiration for “Q”.

 He says he found a book by late 20th century Italian anarchist collective Luther Blissett, about an anonymous radical fighting a secret revolution.
 He may also have taken some inspiration from the much loved Star Trek character, and other LARPing threads on 4Chan at the time.